suprabhasupi/blog/contents/posts/10-webpack-part-2/10-webpack-part-2.md

 Now when you do `$ npm start`, you can see `dist/index.html` where the template will be there from `main.html`.

-## 2. Splitting DEV and Production:
+## 2️⃣ Splitting DEV and Production 😈

 You can create two file in root as: `webpack.dev.js` and `webpack.prod.js`, and copy the code of `webpack.config.js` into both files.